alldaygzchen/needcode/readme.md

 7. Adjancecy list: create graph node class with property neighbor (less space complexity than adjacency matrix)
 8. Matrix Dfs: time complexity O(4^(n\*m)), space complexity:O(n\*m)
 9. two methods for matrix dfs: traversal and divide and conquer
+10. bfs has better time complexity since it does not duplicate unnecessary steps

+# dynamic programming

+1. memoization search can be only used in dfs divide and conquer not dfs traversal
+2. dynamic programming have a better time complexity than memoization
+3. all dynamic programming call be transfer to memoization
+4. memoization is more suitable for more complex problems
+5. overall, dfs traversal seems to have the worst time complexity
+6. my leetcode thought: consider step by step (recursion traversal) or loop e.g.needcode/basic_algo/recursion/fibonacci.py
+7. my leetcode thought: consider if not dfs traversal then dfs divide and conquer
+8. my leetcode thought: consider 1.dfs divide and conquer 2.dfs memoization,3.dp
+9. 2:44
+10.